 BookS by Cristina A. Bejan

-2021 International Book Award Finalist in Education/Academic & Historical: General categories
+2021 Finalist for International Book Award (Education/Academic & Historical: General)

 “A fascinating narrative.
 Superbly researched, it offers a new perspective on Romania’s (and Eastern Europe’s) interwar major political and cultural tensions.
 Nothing was simple with the Criterion Association, which was engaged in an excruciating search for existential authenticity.
 This book wonderfully reveals these agonizing complexities.”

 - From the foreword by Vladimir Tismaneanu, author of The Devil in History